-The story of the Brussels Flower carpet
+Story of the Brussels Flower carpet

 Officially, the first flower carpet was born in 1971 on the Grand-Place.
 It was the work of the landscape architect E. Stautemans, who was inspired by other carpets created in diverse Flemish cities.
 The peculiarity of the Brussels Flower carpet is of course its place on the Grand-Place.

 This carpet of 77 m X 24 m is realized in several stages.
 It is planned one year in advance.
 Projects with scale reproductions are elaborated on the basis of the subject.
 The number of flowers and the combinations of colors are then determined.